 An open, connected, and vibrant Jewish community that cares for each other, fosters Jewish learning and journeys, embraces Jewish peoplehood and Israel, and acts as a force for good in the world.

 To inspire, build, and sustain vibrant Jewish life in a changing world by mobilizing our community in common purpose, intentional innovation, and effective action.

 We bring people and financial resources together to advance

 - To care for those in need

 - To deepen engagement in Jewish life and

 - To create connections among Jews locally,

 Federation’s work is imbued with the Jewish values of:

-The history of the sixth largest Jewish community in the country began more than 200 years ago, when the first Jews moved to Washington, D.C.
+The history of the third largest Jewish community in the country began more than 200 years ago, when the first Jews moved to Washington, D.C.